yongjiesha/yongjiesha.github.io/_researchprojects/social risk screening in safety net clinics.md

 ---
-title: "Social Needs Screening in Safety Net Clinics"
+title: "Social Care Integration in Community Health Settings"
 collection: researchprojects
 permalink: /researchprojects/sdoh
 excerpt: 'This is an ongoing effort to understand how we can design technologies to assist in community-level alignment for social care integration.
 If you have experience with collecting social determinants of health information or addressing social needs in community health settings, I would like to hear from you!
 Check out the link for more information.'